war trauma

 Drug or alcohol abuse or over work can mask the effects of PTSD for years or decades until a marriage breaks up, children leave home, physical capacity declines or retirement approaches.

 The most difficult phase of PTSD for soldiers is having to revisit incidents when they try to prove war disability for a pension or compensation.
-This is an adversarial process that is difficult or impossible for someone with a short fuse and little memory.
+This is an adversarial process that is difficult or impossible for someone with a short fuse and impaired memory.
 Claims are often frustrated by lost military records and captive government medical opinions.
 Gathering evidence and rehearsing incidents of past military service is re-traumatising and can be disabling.
 Many suicide.

-The suggestions in johnbrasted.com help wind down and reorganise.
 Talking through experiences helps come to terms with them.
 When they have done this veterans are persistent, endure hardship, respond efficiently to crisis and spot dangers invisible to civilians.